-Adding water to a hot oven will evaporate to steam pretty quickly creating a moist environment.
-During baking, the starches gravitate to the outside of the bread and the moisture latches onto these particles.
+Adding water to a hot oven will evaporate to steam quickly to create a moist environment.
+During baking, starch particles gravitate to the outside of the bread and the moisture latches onto them.

-The water around the bread prevents the starch from gelatinizing.
-The crust is then able to stretch as the yeast activates to force the bread upwards.
+The water around the outside of the bread prevents the starch from gelatinizing.
+The crust is then able to stretch as yeast activity forces the bread upwards.

 When does oven spring end?

-Once the temperature of the crust hits 50-60C (in wheat breads) it starts to coagulate (harden).
-At around the same temperature the yeast is too hot and becomes permanently inactive.
+Once the temperature of the crust hits 50-60C (in wheat bread) it starts to coagulate (harden).
+At around the same temperature, the yeast is too hot and becomes permanently inactive.
 The ambition of the perfect oven spring is for the “yeast kill point” to match the “crust set point”.
-It takes 10-12 minutes for this to happen, afterwards ths oven spring is finished and the bread continues to harden and let moisture escape.
+It takes 10-12 minutes for this to happen.
+Afterwards, the oven spring is finished and the bread continues to harden and let moisture escape.

 The moisture attached to the surface of the bread is absorbed into the bread or released to the oven.
-Using a damper after 20-25 minutes releases the steam built up so that the moisture can escape the bread.
-Home ovens can replicate having a damper by opening the door quickly.
+Using a damper after 20-25 minutes releases the built-up steam and the moisture can escape the oven and the bread easily.
+Home ovens can replicate a damper by opening the oven door quickly and periodically.

 Follow these 7 steps to get the best oven spring in your bread.
-If you are completely new to baking focus on the quality of the dough and the baking process.
+If you are completely new to baking, focus on the two points: The quality of the dough and The baking process.
 The others will improve with practice.
-If you are baking sourdough bread, I’ve written a post on solely sourdough oven spring which you might find useful.
+If you are baking sourdough bread, I have a post devoted to sourdough oven spring that you might find useful.

 1. The quality of the dough

-But what a lot of bakers don’t realise is the importance of fermenting the flour with yeast.
+What a lot of bakers don’t realise is the importance of fermenting the flour with yeast.
 Fermentation develops organic acids which improve how well the dough handles.
 These improve how well the dough holds its shape and retains gas.
 Fermentation is like a natural dough improver!
 Without enough maturity, dough performs significantly worse as it will not capture gas created effectively.